phrutis/Passphrases/README.md

 Start characters:
 aabbccddd -> aabbccdde -> aabbc(0d8 -> aabH$&@#*</br>
 Finish: aacZZZZZZZ<hr>

-Why is there no telegram group?</br>
-Given the previous experience of wif500, all participants write to me in private.</br>
-In the group, incomprehensible conversations that only distract the hunters.</br>
-Many hunters choose to search anonymously.<hr>

 Is this theft?</br>
 If the found address is 7-10 years old without movement, it is a lost coin.<hr>